ColeWalker/portfolio-redesign/posts/Working-from-Home-Tip-Don't-be-Afraid-of-Analog.md

 excerpt: Early on in my days as a programmer, I believed that technology and screens were the future.
 I thought that by default, an app would be better and more efficient than using its analog alternative.
 I opted for apps over calculators, apps over traditional to-do lists, and using a laptop for ALL of my notes, even when it was suboptimal.
 isLive: true
 ---
+# Working from Home Tip: Don't be Afraid of Analog
 Early on in my days as a programmer, I believed that technology and screens were the future.
 I thought that by default, an app would be better and more efficient than using its analog alternative.
 I opted for apps over calculators, apps over traditional to-do lists, and using a laptop for ALL of my notes, even when it was suboptimal.

 I was thinking about it the wrong way.
 I now believe that we should search for analog methods first, and switch to technological solutions only when we realize that the analog solutions do not fit our needs.